Rand404/solid-octo-eureka/Constitution.md

 **I**.This document is ratified by a 2/3 majority of the delegates voting, including consent from the current Speaker.\
 **II**.
 Upon ratification all previous constitutional documents shall be repealed and rendered void.\
 **III**.
 The lawcode of the Confederacy shall be preserved if possible, but this document is to be held supreme and conflicting laws shall be repealed and rendered void.\
-**IV**.This document may be amended via an amendment from Parliament, referenda, or ruling from the Supreme Court.\
+**IV**.This document may be amended via an amendment gaining more than an 80% endorsement rating from Parliament, referenda, or ruling from the Supreme Court.\
 **V**.
-Repeal of this constitution may occur via a supermajority vote from within Parliament with agreement from the Speaker and the Chancellor.
+Repeal of this constitution may occur via referenda with agreement from the Speaker and the Chancellor.